 The qualification exam tests the skills of candidates in the trade for which they have completed an apprenticeship.
-Candidates must pass this exam in order to reach the standing of journeyman.
+Candidates must pass this exam in order to earn journeyman status.

 The exam is for persons in one of the following situations:

-The exam takes a multiple choice format.
-It may be written in French or English and it integrates both the metric and imperial system of measurement.
+It is a multiple-choice exam.
+It may be written in French or English and it integrates both the metric and imperial systems of measurement.
 Use of an interpreter is not allowed.

 However, in cases of difficulty in reading or writing, it is possible to use the services of a reader.

-Chances of success in the provincial qualification exam increase with the skills level of the candidate.
-For those desiring it, vocational upgrading is provided.
+Chances of success in the provincial qualification exam increase with the skill level of the candidate.
+For those who wish, vocational upgrading is provided.
 For information, contact a CCQ regional office.

-A journeyman competency certificate attests to the holder's provincial qualification in a given trade and competence to work in the trade, specialty, or activities limited to his trade in this capacity.
+A journeyman competency certificate attests to the holder's provincial qualification in a given trade and competency to practise a trade or specialty, or to perform limited activities pertaining to the trade in this capacity.